-Time magazine’s July 25, 2016, Wellness View “the Healing Power of Nature” by Alexandra Sifferlin referenced several medical research findings.
-I recently summarized the most relevant papers in my September workshop at Valaterra Retreat Center:
+Time magazine’s July 25, 2016, Wellness View “The Healing Power of Nature” by Alexandra Sifferlin, referenced several medical research findings.
+I summarized the most relevant papers for my 2016 workshop at Valaterra Retreat Center:

 Inhalation of phytoncides produced by conifer trees (pines) has been found to:

-1) increase NK cells (cancer fighting cells) for improved autoimmune system response,
+- Increase NK cells (cancer fighting cells) for improved autoimmune system response